-Don’t know where you are spending your staycation this year but l do know local contributor Terry Basson is off to re-live some childhood memories – and will be delving even deeper into the past of his childhood home.
+Don’t know where you are spending your staycation this year but l do know local contributor Terry Basson is currently re-living some childhood memories – and will be delving even deeper into the past of his childhood home.

 It starred Ralph Fiennes as Basil Brown, the self-educated English archaeologist and astronomer who discovered this intact burial site of a Saxon King and its treasure, now displayed in the British Museum.